Architecture

 Solve tomorrow’s problems

-Navigate the industry's most pressing challenges in first-class design and research facilities.
+Navigate the industry's most pressing challenges with hands-on learning in first-class design and research facilities.
 UNSW was awarded an Australian Research Council grant to establish the ARC Next-Gen Architectural Manufacturing Centre.
 Learn how advanced technologies such as Artificial Intelligence and Machine Learning will improve the industry’s productivity, performance and sustainability.
 Become trained in advanced design and fabrication tools such as 3D printing, laser cutting, CNC routing and more in our Design Futures Lab

 Design with and for Country